 Horticultural Organization of Graduate Students (HOGS)

 HOGS is the graduate student organization within the Department of Horticulture at Michigan State University.
 Coming together with diverse projects, backgrounds, and interests provides a source of enrichment, camaraderie, and academic support not found in the classroom, lab, or field.
 Monthly meetings facilitate discussion on departmental issues resulting in a unified graduate student voice in decisions.
 In addition to monthly meetings, HOGS members attend the annual research symposium, HOGS grass sale, and social events like broomball, camping trips, holiday parties, etc. Visit our facebook "MSU HOGS" to see the recent activities.

 Schedule of Upcoming Events & Meetings

-Hogs meetings are the first Wednesday of the month at PSSB A279 12:30 pm.
+Hogs meetings are the third Friday of the month at PSSB A271 at 12pm.
 Hope everyone can attend!

 Secretary - Brooke Comer